 • Competitor Research: This will quickly show the keywords a competing site is ranking for (along with traffic estimates)

-Keep in mind that traffic estimates are calculated based on a site's organic ranking positions, their number of featured snippets, search carousels, and everything in between.
+Keep in mind that traffic estimates are calculated based on a site's organic ranking positions, the number of featured snippets, search carousels, and everything in between.
 As such, organic traffic reports can be incredibly accurate, even for small blogs.
-And if you want another SEO tool to compare Ahrefs to, check out SEMRush.
+And if you want another SEO tool to compare Ahrefs to, check out SEMrush.

 2. Google Analytics